Beebe amends for fumble with TD as Vikes top Panthers 28-27

 Panthers: Moore hurt his right ankle and needed help off the field after landing awkwardly in the end zone on the incompletion by Bridgewater.

-Vikings: Cook returned later in the game and finished with 18 carries for 61 yards and four catches for 21 yards.
+Vikings: Cook returned later in the game from the ankle injury and finished with 18 carries for 61 yards and four catches for 21 yards.

 UP NEXT